 – rubber bands

 I suggest watching a few Youtube videos on different tying methods before starting as this will determine what type of tie dye your garment ends up looking like.
 I found this video to be very helpful.
-You can also watch a video how to of our DIY creations here and here.
+You can also watch a how to video of our DIY creations here and here.

 Once you decide what tying method to use, simply twist, bunch and tie off your garment with rubber bands.
 Depending on how large you garment is and what design of tie dye you want will determine how many bands you will want to use.
 For reference, we used anywhere from 4-6 bands on each garment.